-- A minimum of five years active and current clinical practice as a RN preferred, three years required.
+- A minimum of three years active and current clinical practice as a Registered Nurse.
+(5 years preferred).

 - Evidence of an undergraduate or graduate statistics course before enrolling in NUR520 – Research Methods in Nursing and NUR520P, the associated practicum.

 - Satisfactory results of a certified federal criminal background check at the time of admission and annually thereafter; additional testing may be required for clinical placement, e.g. alcohol-drug testing, HIV testing, etc.

 - Evidence of up to date immunizations per Department/University requirements

 The Family Nurse Practitioner Priority Deadline is January 31, 2021.
 However, we will continue to review qualified applicants until the cohort is full.

 - Completed online application.